zxdc8/APSOptimiser/README.txt

 APS Optimiser - Aero, Performance, Stability

-MAKE SURE YOU ADD THE 'APSOptimiser' FOLDER TO YOUR MATLAB PATH OTHERWISE IT WILL NOT WORK!
+MAKE SURE YOU ADD THE 'APSOptimiser' FOLDER TO YOUR MATLAB PATH AND SET AS ACTIVE FOLDER OTHERWISE IT WILL NOT WORK!

-YOU MUST HAVE AVL INSTALLED ON YOUR PC AND ADDED TO YOUR SYSTEM ENVIRONMENT VARIABLES ('path')
+YOU MUST HAVE AVL INSTALLED ON YOUR PC AND ADDED TO YOUR SYSTEM ENVIRONMENT VARIABLES ('path')!

-Ask me if you need help setting it up, and put in this file any other dependencies your code needs to run.
+Ask me if you need help setting it up, and mention in this file any other dependencies your code needs to run.

 If you make changes, create a new branch and then we can merge when we know everything works.